NEW: reWILD Your Gut Bundle

 If you are looking for an amino acid that has been shown to improve focus and concentration, l-theanine may be the right fit.

 L-Theanine is available as an over-the-counter supplement or can be found in some dietary supplements.
 The American Dietetic Association recommends that adults consume no more than 200 mg daily.
-For best results, taking l-theanine before engaging in activities that require mental focus, such as studying or working on a project, is recommended.

 To consume l-theanine safely, it is essential to understand how it works and what precautions to take—first, l-theanine functions as a relaxant on the brain by enhancing alpha waves.
 Alpha waves are associated with relaxed states of mind and are commonly used during meditation and relaxation exercises.